whataboutpets/minimal-mistakes/_posts/cats/2019-02-13-how-to-get-rid-of-cat-allergies.md

 Think I'm exaggerating?

-Allergist Dr. Warner Carr [states that](https://acaai.org/allergies/types/pet-allergy#section-1){:target="_blank"}:
+Allergist Dr. Warner Carr [states](https://acaai.org/allergies/types/pet-allergy#section-1){:target="_blank"} that:

 > Even if you remove a cat from a home, you clean all the walls down, do the laundry, do the draperies, it still takes six months for the level of cat protein to get down to normal.

 This means you need mop the floors, vacuum the rugs, and clean furniture regularly.

-Don't forget to also regularly wash walls and tiles as allergens also sticks to these surfaces.
+Don't forget to also wash walls and tiles as allergens also sticks to these surfaces.

 The moral of this story?